-{\it Accuracy.} This measures the top-1 cross-accuracy: the fraction of correct predictions among all the predictions, using the \emph{test} set.
-Concretely, it shows the quality of the learned model over time.
-We measure the accuracy with respect to time and model updates.
+{\it Accuracy.} This measures the top-1 cross-accuracy: the fraction of correct predictions among all the predictions using the \emph{test} set; this shows the quality of the learned model over time.

-{\it Throughput.} This quantifies the number of updates that the system processes per second, measured at the parameter server.
-For fault-tolerant systems that employ multiple parameter servers, we report the highest throughput, which corresponds to the fastest correct parameter server.
+{\it Throughput.} This quantifies the number of updates that the system processes per second.
+For deployments that employ multiple parameter servers, we report the highest throughput, which corresponds to the fastest correct machine.

-\paragraph{Application.} We consider two variants of \system{}: the first uses Bulyan~\cite{bulyanPaper} to aggregate gradients, and hence achieves Byzantine resilience in high dimensions while assuming network asynchrony.
+\paragraph{Application} We consider the 3 applications discussed in Section \ref{sec:applications}.
+Yet, in some experiments, we focus more on the setup with multiple servers and multiple workers (\byzsgd{}) as it gives the flexibility to test with different number of Byzantine servers and workers.
+We consider two variants of \byzsgd{}: the first uses Bulyan~\cite{bulyanPaper} to aggregate gradients, and hence achieves Byzantine resilience in high dimensions while assuming network asynchrony.
 The second one uses \mkrum{}~\cite{aggregathor} to aggregate gradients while assuming network synchrony.
-As the first instance provides stronger guarantees, it is more expensive to deploy as we show later.
-Unless otherwise stated, we use our TensorFlow version with the first application and PyTorch for the second one.
+Unless otherwise stated, we use our TensorFlow version with the first variant and PyTorch for the second one.

-We consider the image classification task due to its wide adoption as a benchmark for distributed ML systems~\cite{chilimbi2014project,abadi2016tensorflow}.
+We consider image classification due to its wide adoption as a benchmark for distributed ML systems~\cite{chilimbi2014project,abadi2016tensorflow}.
 We use MNIST~\cite{mnist} and CIFAR-10~\cite{cifar} datasets.
 MNIST is a dataset of handwritten digits with 70,000 $28\times28$ images in 10 classes.
 CIFAR-10 consists of 60,000 $32\times32$ colour images in 10 classes.
-Table~\ref{table:models} presents the models we used for evaluation.
+Table~\ref{table:models} presents the models we use for evaluation.